kubernetes-sigs/external-dns/docs/tutorials/gke.md

-# Setting up external-dns on Google Container Engine
+# Setting up ExternalDNS on Google Container Engine

 This tutorial describes how to setup `external-dns` for usage within a GKE cluster.